 Residence in Germany

-f you would like to make Germany your home or have moved to Germany already, the provisions contained in the Residence Act are particularly important.
+If you would like to make Germany your home or have moved to Germany already, the provisions contained in the law on residence are particularly important.

 The basic conditions governing your right of residence in Germany depend on whether you are a citizen of the European Union (EU), the European Economic Area (EEA) or Switzerland, or whether you come from another country or are immigrating as an ethnic German repatriate.